The identity and trust infrastructure for autonomous AI agents.

 AgentSign gives every AI agent a cryptographic identity.
 One API call onboards an agent and returns a signed passport.
 Any system can verify that passport -- offline, in milliseconds, with no server roundtrip needed.

 Developer signs up (API or console) and gets an API key.
-They onboard agents via API -- each agent gets a unique ID, trust score, and HMAC-SHA256 signed passport.
+They onboard agents via API -- each agent gets a unique ID, trust score, and digitally signed passport.
 The passport is a self-contained JSON document the agent carries everywhere.
 Any service can verify it by calling POST /api/verify or by checking the signature locally.

 The killer feature.
 Before an MCP server grants tool access, it calls POST /api/mcp/verify with the agent's ID.
 AgentSign checks identity, pipeline stage, trust score, and permissions.
 Returns ALLOW or DENY in milliseconds.
 This is the gate between agents and tools.